 2/11/2014 Professional support for any health care reform issue is available free of charge through an arrangement with OnlineNavigator.
 All online inquiries are handled personally by Tony Novak, CPA.
 Online support is available through a number of popular social media channels including Facebook and Google+ as well as e-mail.
 Telephone support for insurance enrollment is available through Members Insurance Exchange at (800) 609-0683.

-7/26/2013 Affordable Smart Term Life Insurance is now available to all U.S. residents from age 20 through 60 EXCEPT NEW YORK RESIDENTS directly online with no physical exam, agent appointment or telephone verification.
+7/26/2013 Affordable Smart Term Life Insurance is now available to most U.S. residents from age 20 through 60 EXCEPT FOR NEW YORK RESIDENTS directly online with no physical exam, agent appointment or telephone verification.
 Most policies are issued on the same day with coverage amounts of $25,000 up to $350,000.
 The level premium life insurance is available for terms of 10, 15, 20 and 30 years.
 Sample rates for $150,000 coverage for a preferred risk male age 30, non-tobacco $30.85 per month; tobacco user $49.55 per month.
 A preferred risk female age 30 non-tobacco user would be $26.49 per month and a tobacco user would be $40.96 per month.
 Rates are higher for older applicants and lower health risks as described online.
 Pricing is based on input you provide about your medical history but, unlike most other life insurers, does not consider family medical history.
 Coverage is issued by innovative National Life Group, rated "A" by A.M.
 Best Company for 2013.
-Unfortunately, New York residents still must apply for insurance through traditional channels.
+Unfortunately, New York residents must continue to find life insurance through traditional channels.

 3/11/2013 This page was updated to include a link to the insurance plan that will be used to determine specific "essential health benefits" for insurance that qualified for 2014 federal tax purposes.
 Also, a link to additional covered benefits required by state law.
 Non-qualified insurance is likely to continue to be available at a lower cost that does not include these benefits nor qualify for federal tax purposes.